Why Do We Need Network Security?

 Because there are so many ways that a network can be vulnerable, network security involves a broad range of practices.
 These include:

-- Deploying passive devices: For instance, using devices and software that report unauthorized intrusions into the network, or suspicious activity by authorized users.
+- Using devices and software that report unauthorized intrusions into the network, or suspicious activity by authorized users

-- Using preventative devices: Devices that help identify potential security holes, so that network staff can fix them.
+- Devices that help identify potential security holes, so that network staff can fix them

 Why is Network Security Important?